emilymaitan/raytracer/README.md

 For Windows, use `gradlew.bat` instead.

 # Known Bugs #
-- Camera transformations are not correctly implemented.
+- Camera transformations are still not correctly implemented.

 # Fixed Bugs #
 - Phong illumination now correctly calculates specular highlights.
 - All light sources are now correctly parsed and parallel light has been fixed.
 - Matrix multiplication now works properly, and non-square multiplication is supported!
-- Proper error message for not existing files!
+- Proper error message for non-existing files!

 # New Features #
-- Parse Triangles.
+- XML Parser is now fully functional: supports OBJ-files and textures
-- Shadows.
+- Shadows
-- Basic Reflection.
+- Basic Reflection

 # Unfinished / Buggy Features #
+- Triangles/Meshes: they appear distorted when parsed (Even after hours of debugging.
+I don't know what's wrong.)
-- Textures currently only work on spheres.
+- Textures: currently only work on spheres
-- Transformation matrices have been implemented, but don't apply correctly.
+- Transformations: matrices have been implemented, but don't apply correctly.
+Only translations on spheres seem to work.

 # Main Sources for this project
 - "Shirley/Marshner": Fundamentals of Computer Graphics